I/O and Run Specifications

 • value mapping: Default timeout for a job running this executable at the corresponding entry point.
 Includes at least one of the following key-value pairs:

-• value number: Amount of time for the corresponding time unit; must be nonnegative.
+• value number: Amount of time for the corresponding time unit.
+Must be nonnegative.
 The effective default timeout is the sum of the units of time represented in this mapping.
-Note that setting the effective timeout to 0 is the same as specifying null for the corresponding executable at the corresponding entry point.
+Setting the effective timeout to 0 is the same as specifying null for the corresponding executable at the corresponding entry point.

 • bundledDepends array of mappings (optional): List of file objects (assets) to be placed in the execution environment before the job is run.
 The files will be downloaded to "/" on the worker and unpacked if compressed (with a mechanism that supports at least tar, gz, and other popular formats).
-Note that these files must exist in the project in which the executable is being run or given as part of the input.
+These files must exist in the project in which the executable is being run or be provided as part of the input.
 Each element is a mapping with the following key/values:

 • name string: Name of the asset.